nunogit/Introduction-to-docker/README.md

 **Dockerfile explained**

+0. Docker is based on stackable image concept.
+You will be building an image on top of an already existing one.

 1. Choose an image from [dockerhub](https://hub.docker.com/).
 Dockerhub contains hundreds of prebuilt docker containers.
 One just needs to pick the one closer to the end result.
 There are images with the basic OSs (Ubuntu, Debian, etc.); Development environments (R-studio; R with Bioconductor); With frameworks (Java1.8; Tomcat8); Pick the one closer to your end result.
 > FROM r-base